mesonbuild/ogg/readme.txt

-This repository contains a Meson build definition for project libogg.
+This repository contains a Meson build definition for project ogg.

 For more information please see http://mesonbuild.com.